Elizabeth Whyte MBACP (Sen.Accred.) Counselling and Psychotherapy in Twyford, near Winchester

 It can be valuable at such times to have an opportunity to process what is happening.
 This can be especially relevant if the crisis is bringing up and possibly heightening a person’s past feelings, fears and anxieties.

-For others the current situations have brought with them such different ways of life that questions and reflections flood in about the meaning of one’s life.
-This brings opportunity for reflection, possibly drawing a person towards seeking a space in which to talk through and process changing aspirations and hopes.
+For others the current situations have brought with them such different ways of life that questions and reflections flood in about the meaning of life.
+This brings opportunity for reflection, possibly drawing a person towards seeking a space in which to talk through and process changing aspirations and hopes and towards finding peace within themselves.

 click